How can divorce affect women's financial wellbeing?

 Dividing all the assets, including pensions

-When you leave a marriage, especially one that you’ve been in for a long time.
-You need to ensure that you receive your fair share of all the assets.
-Not just the visible ones – such as the house, the cars, the paintings – but also the less visible, but nevertheless important ones, including savings accounts, investments and pensions.
+When you leave a marriage, especially one that you’ve been in for a long time, you need to ensure that you receive your fair share of all the assets.
+This includes the visible ones – such as the house, the cars, the paintings – and also the less visible, but nevertheless important ones, including savings accounts, investments and pensions.

-Stay-at-home parents in particular tend to miss out as FT Advisor reported in July 2018.
-According to the Money Advice Service to get the New State Pension, you need to have made qualifying National Insurance (NI) payments for a minimum of 35 years.
-To qualify for the Basic State Pension you need at least 10 years’ NI credits.
+According to the Money Helper website, to get the full State Pension, you need to have made qualifying National Insurance (NI) payments for a minimum of 35 years.
+To qualify for any State Pension you need at least 10 years’ NI credits.
 This is usually from full-time employment but some working age benefits will give you NI credits including Child Benefit.
 So make sure you’re claiming all that you should.

-A top tip from unbiased from last month: once you are divorced, you might no longer want to leave your pension to your ex on your death.
-If this is the case, you need to change the name of the ‘beneficiary’ or ‘beneficiaries’ registered with your pension provider.
+A top tip from Unbiased.co.uk: once you are divorced, you might no longer want to leave your pension to your ex on your death.
+If this is the case, you need to change the name of the ‘beneficiary’ or ‘beneficiaries’ registered with your pension provider (6).
 Your pension savings are not regarded as part of your estate and are not therefore covered by your will.

 The marital home

 It’s worth giving careful thought as to whether or not to keep the marital home.
-It can be tempting to hang on to this to give their children some stability during a time of change.
-But as the Money Advice Service points out, this could mean the remaining partner having to buy out the one leaving the house, or giving up some other financial benefits.
+It can be tempting to hang on to this to give the children some stability during a time of change.
+But, as the Money Helper website points out, this could mean the remaining partner having to buy out the one leaving the house, or giving up some other financial benefits (7).